rubycocos/core/README.md

 [ALL] < DEBUG < INFO < WARN < ERROR < FATAL < [OFF]

-Start off getting a logger e.g.:
+Start by getting a logger e.g.:

     logger = LogUtils::Logger.new